About Canadian historical weather radar

 The higher the reflectivity value on a radar image, the heavier the precipitation rate that is being detected.

 Reflectivity not only depends on the precipitation intensity, but also the type of precipitation.
 Snow generally reflects less radar energy than rain.
 Consequently, moderate to heavy snow can appear light in intensity.
-Meanwhile, ice pellets and hail are highly reflective thus light ice pellets or hail can appear as heavy precipitation.
+Meanwhile, ice pellets and hail are highly reflective so light ice pellets or hail can appear as heavy precipitation.

 In some cases, the radar does not distinguish between real echoes (precipitation) and non-meteorological echoes (trees, hills, tall buildings).
 It is also important to understand some common interpretation errors, if you are hoping to accurately interpret the radar images.